hjanetzek/geodesk-fdw/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Note: While this extension is MIT licensed, it depends on:
+- libgeodesk (LGPL v3) - linked statically
+- PostGIS liblwgeom (GPL v2) - linked statically
+- PostgreSQL (PostgreSQL License) - linked dynamically

+When distributing binaries, ensure compliance with the respective licenses of these dependencies.

 ## Credits

 - [libgeodesk](https://github.com/clarisma/libgeodesk) by Clarisma
 - [PostGIS](https://postgis.net/) for geometry support
+- [pgsql-ogr-fdw](https://github.com/pramsey/pgsql-ogr-fdw) - Inspiration for FDW structure and PostGIS integration
+- [postgis-sfcgal](https://gitlab.com/Oslandia/SFCGAL) - Reference for direct LWGEOM construction approach
 - PostgreSQL FDW API documentation

 ## Contributing